-- When you use a Flink Jar job to access other external data sources, such as OpenTSDB, HBase, Kafka, GaussDB(DWS), RDS, CSS, CloudTable, DCS Redis, and DDS, you need to create a datasource connection to connect the job running queue to the external data source. - For details about the external data sources that can be accessed by Flink jobs, see Cross-Source Analysis Development Methods. - For details about how to create a datasource connection, see Enhanced Datasource Connections.
+- Ensure that a dedicated queue has been created.
+To create a dedicated queue, select Dedicated Resource Mode when you choose the type of a queue during purchase. - When you use a Flink Jar job to access other external data sources, such as OpenTSDB, HBase, Kafka, GaussDB(DWS), RDS, CSS, CloudTable, DCS Redis, and DDS, you need to create a datasource connection to connect the job running queue to the external data source. - For details about the external data sources that can be accessed by Flink jobs, see Cross-Source Analysis Development Methods. - For details about how to create a datasource connection, see Enhanced Datasource Connections.

-On the Resources > Queue Management page, locate the queue you have created, click More in the Operation column, and select Test Address Connectivity to check if the network connection between the queue and the data source is normal.
+On the Resources > Queue Management page, locate the queue you have created, and choose More > Test Address Connectivity in the

+Operation column to check whether the network connection between the queue and the data source is normal.
 For details, see Testing Address Connectivity.